UltimaCodes/Graphorama/README.md

 1. Extract all files from the latest release zip file to a folder on your computer.

-3. Double-click `YourAppName.exe` to launch the application.
+3. Double-click `Graphorama.exe` to launch the application.

 ### Running the Application